Need to know

 It's easy to think that super funds are all the same, but the difference between a top performer and a struggler can be enormous.

-The Productivity Commission found that an Australian in one of the top MySuper products (which it defined as those in the top quarter of performers) would retire with an incredible $500,000 more than someone who spent their working life in one of the bottom quarter funds.
-Another way to look at this is that the difference between a top fund and a low-performing fund is 10 years of lost pay.
+The Productivity Commission found that an Australian in one of the top MySuper products (defined as those in the top-quarter of performers) would retire with an incredible $500,000 more than someone who spent their working life in one of the bottom-quarter funds.
+Another way to look at this is the difference between a top fund and a low-performing fund is 10 years of lost pay.

 3. Check your insurance is right for you

 Many Australians are paying for insurance through their super that isn't suited to their needs.
-The Productivity Commission found that only around one in five people ever makes changes to this insurance.
+Yet the Productivity Commission found that only about one in five people ever change their level of default insurance.

 Generally, you will automatically receive death and total and permanent disability (TPD) cover in the insurance in your super.
-Recent changes to insurance in super mean that some groups (including those under 15 and those who have never had a balance of more than $6000) no longer automatically get this cover.
-If this applies to you and you want insurance, you are able to 'opt in' to get this cover.
+Recent changes to insurance in super mean that some groups (including those aged under 25 and those who have never had a balance of more than $6000) no longer automatically get this cover.
+If this applies to you and you want insurance, you can 'opt in' to get this cover.

 Many Australians are paying for insurance through their super that isn't suited to their needs